davidawad/davidawad.github.io/src/content/blog/regulating-intelligence-is-dumb.md

 If you made it to the end of this blog post I am tremendously thankful and would sincerely appreciate it if you could share this in your circles for exposure.

 [The text of the executive order can be found here.](https://www.whitehouse.gov/briefing-room/presidential-actions/2023/10/30/executive-order-on-the-safe-secure-and-trustworthy-development-and-use-of-artificial-intelligence/)

+If you enjoyed this you may enjoy this post on how [even the computer design files for producing 3D printable weapons is generally considered speech](https://davidaw.ad/posts/05-05-3d-printed-weapons--explained/).